Black leaders to Tulsa: Act on pledges of racial harmony

 From the mayor's office to schools and churches, race relations have been terrible in Oklahoma's second-largest city for well over a century.

 So black community leaders on Thursday welcomed Mayor G.T.
 Bynum's mention of racial disparities on the day after a jury of Tulsans found officer Betty Jo Shelby not guilty of manslaughter.
-In September, she fatally shot 40-year-old Terence Crutcher in the middle of a city street after observing his disabled SUV.
+Shelby fatally shot 40-year-old Terence Crutcher in the middle of a city street after observing his disabled SUV in September.

+Shelby said she fired her weapon out of fear because Crutcher ignored her commands to lie down and appeared to reach inside his SUV for what she thought was a gun.

+But prosecutors said Shelby overreacted.
+They said Crutcher had his hands in the air and wasn't combative, part of which was confirmed by police video taken from a dashboard camera and helicopter that showed Crutcher walking away from Shelby, hands held above his head.

 "This verdict does not alter the course on which we are adamantly set," said Bynum, who took office in December.
 "It does not change our recognition of the racial disparities that have afflicted Tulsa historically."